 Spay Your Momma Program- Low-income owners of a dog or cat with a litter can get the mom and her litter spayed, neutered and vaccinated for rabies for free!
 Owners must be on government assistance or Social Security.
 Call Calumet SNAP at 877-819-3300 for more information.

 NAWS: www.nawsus.org or 708-478-5102, (Mokena, IL)

 PAWS Chicago: The Lurie Spay/Neuter Clinic or mobile unit, www.pawschicago.org or 773-521-7729

 Anti-Cruelty Society: www.anticruelty.org or 312-644-8338

 Find out more about how to make a donation or order a Rainbow Bridge Garden commemorative brick We could always use more volunteers - all talents welcome!
 Learn more about our Board of Directors and review meeting minutes Join us in our many fundraising and educational events each year!
 All about adopting a cat or kitten from ICS Interested in fostering?
+Do you have a cat that you wish to help?
+Look here first!
+Our new Building Plans - consider helping us realize our dream!
 Join us!
 Can't adopt?
 Consider sponsoring one of our shelter pets.
 The quarterly publication from ICS.
 Browse our cats and meet the one for you!

 Giving to ICS